 World War 2: Despair, Spying, and Inventing the Diving Regulator

 In the early part of World War 2 Cousteau was serving as a gunnery officer when French ships bombarded the Italian naval base at Genoa close to the border between France and Italy.
-Cousteau thought of his Italian friends and felt deep despair about what he had to do.
+Cousteau thought about his Italian friends and felt deep despair.

-After France surrendered, the southern part of France lived under the Vichy regime – a French government that cooperated with the Nazis, causing more despair for Cousteau.
+After France surrendered to Germany in 1940, the southern part of France was governed by the Vichy regime – a French government that cooperated with the Nazis, causing more despair for Cousteau.

-Before the war began, Cousteau had been recruited into France’s intelligence service.
-Cousteau stayed in France during the war and worked in Resistance operations against Italy’s intelligence services.
-After the war ended, Cousteau was awarded the Military Cross 1939-1945, ‘with palm and two citations.’
+Before the war, Cousteau had been recruited into France’s intelligence service.
+Cousteau stayed in France during the war and worked in operations against Italy’s intelligence services.
+After the war ended, Cousteau was awarded France’s Military Cross ‘with palm and two citations.’

 Marine Cameraman and Film Prize

-During the war years, Cousteau also began the work for which he would become world-famous.
-In 1942 he and his friend Marcel Ichac took an underwater camera to the waters around the Embiez Islands in the French Mediterranean.
+During the war, Cousteau also began the work for which he would become world-famous.
+In 1942, he and his friend Marcel Ichac took an underwater camera to the waters around the Embiez Islands in the French Mediterranean.
 They made a film undersea called 18 Meters Deep.
 The following year, the pair were awarded an arts prize for their work.